digital-work-lab/digital-work-lecture/slides/07-collaborative-content-creation.md

 ![bg right:45% width:230px center](../material/git-commit.png)

 > \* Notes: If any of the meta data or content changes, the SHA will be completely different.
-> `git cat-file -p sha` shows the contents of a Git object.
+> To show the contents of a Git object, run `git cat-file -p sha` (with the *sha* value of a commit, file, or directory).

 <!--
 Author/date/message